soup/clients/v1.1/README.md

 content.
 Currently it can't be used to browse Soup, modify profile settings or create groups.
 It can be used however to upload videos, music, images or post reviews.

+## General remarks

+* Accessing a resource which does not exist **or** the user does not have access to will result in a http `404` error.
+* If you provide JSON,  please don't forget to set the `Content-type` to `application/json`.
+* Uploading files requires to use form-encoded data.
+As form encoded data is **not** required to be signed all file uploads at the moment are non signed.
+* **All** of the described API methods are rate limited and may return HTTP status code `403` at any time.

 ## Authentication